|Other Name/s||Winged Man|

 In some circles, Mothman is thought to be a harbinger of disaster.
 The original set of sightings all took place shortly before the Point Pleasant bridge collapsed, killing 46 people.

 Mothman had been seen near the bridge on many occasions.
 Was he trying to warn people about the upcoming disaster, or was he responsible for it?

-When they stopped the car and had a closer look, these lights turned out to be eyes which belonged to what seemed like a big animal.
-Roger Scarberry said the creature resembled a human being, was perhaps 7 feet tall, and had big wings folded on its back.
+When they stopped the car and had a closer look, these lights turned out to be eyes that belonged to what seemed like a big animal.
+Roger Scarberry said the creature resembled a human being, was perhaps 7 feet tall and had big wings folded on its back.

 A poltergeist was apparently active in the Scarberrys’ home later that night, and Mothman is said to have been seen several times.

 The local newspaper soon ran a story with the headline, “Winged, Red-Eyed ‘Thing’ Chases Point Couples Across Countryside.”
 However, it would soon become clear that this sighting was just the beginning.
 Over the next year, there were at least a dozen recorded sightings.